brttd/display-whisper/app/help/presentation.md

 * `control.keyboard.playSelected` Display the selected section.
 * `control.keyboard.toggleBlank` Toggle blank option.

 When keeping a keyboard shortcut pressed, the action can be repeatedly activated.
-By default this is disabled, you can change it in the Preferences, under _Shortcuts_ > _General Keyboard Shortcuts_ > _Activate shortcuts repeatedly whilst pressed_.
+By default this is disabled, you can change it in the Preferences, under _Shortcuts_ > _General Keyboard Shortcuts_ > _Execute actions repeatedly while shortcut is pressed_.
 The speed at which it is repeated is dependent on the OS keyboard settings.

 >**Note:**